gfburton/aiabrixen2024/_pages/programme.md

 _Gulasch di manzo con tuberi stagionali e canederli di Speck_

 _Strudel di mela su specchio di salsa vaniglia_

-It will be possible to communicate special dietary requirements nearer the time.

 The final cost for the social dinner is €50 per person, including drinks.
 This needs to be paid at the restaurant.